danroche10/bank-tech-test/README.md

 - Once I was happy with my domain model, I did some research on the 4 key pillars of OOP to ensure that my program was going to adhere to these principles

-- I then began building the account class using TDD.
-I then did the same for a Client class to provide a clear public interface for the user to interact with.
+- I then began building the `Account` class using TDD.
+I did the same for a `Client` class to provide a clear public interface for the user to interact with.

-- I found that that these two classes could manage most of the required functionality.
-I decided to extract logic out of the Account class into Transaction class and Account Statement to ensure alignment to OOP best practices.
+- I found that these two classes could manage most of the required functionality.
+I decided to extract logic out of the `Account` class into `Transaction` class and `AccountStatement` to ensure alignment to OOP best practices.

-- To help me with the above extraction I drew out a simple diagram to help me visualise the information flows
+- To help me with the above extraction I drew out a simple diagram to help me visualise the information flows.

+- My program ended up being quite different from the initial domain model.
+I'm ok with this because I think trying to overplan everything at the start can lead to inflexibility and path dependence.
+Therefore I like to have a solid plan of the key parts of the program while leaving flexiblity for some of the details to be decided.

 <img src="images/planning1.jpg" alt="second class diagram" width="600"/>